 Once your location is marked, use the gray arrow to the right of the map to move through all of the images.
 If your marker lines up with any of the boxes, which represent photographic exposures, it means that imagery exists for that location.

-The next step in the process is to examine the top of the overlay index sheet and see if it contains a spot number (described below) or a GX or TUGX number (will be featured in a feature post focusing on Captured German Aerial Photographic Prints).
+The next step in the process is to examine the top of the overlay index sheet and see if it contains a spot number (described below) or a GX or TUGX number (see our post Researching Foreign Aerial Photography – Captured German Aerials Prints).

 Overlays with Spot Number References